Myrtle Beach city leaders look ahead to the new year - NewsBreak

 “I hope we have some really great workforce housing projects underway,” Bethune said.
 “That’s a huge need in this area.
 That we have a police force that is fully staffed with the resources they need, and I hope that we see some more things in the Arts & Innovation District really under construction and coming online.”

-City council and city staff will go on a budget retreat in late February.
-There, they will get a better sense of what they can afford to do the second half of this year when the new fiscal year starts.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The city council and city staff will go on a budget retreat in late February.
+There, they will get a better sense of what they can afford to do during the second half of this year when the new fiscal year starts.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to WBTW.